Qiskit/qiskit/.github/CONTRIBUTING.rst

     $ pip install qiskit

-If you found out that the release version doesn't fit your needs, and you are thinking about extending the functionality of the Qiskit, you are more likely to use the ``master`` branch and thinking seriously about contributing with us :)
+If you found out that the release version doesn't fit your needs, and you are thinking about extending the functionality of Qiskit Terra, you are more likely to use the ``master`` branch and thinking seriously about contributing with us :)

 Documentation